Lima, Ohio: Oil

 Oil drilling fever hit northwest Ohio and "boom towns" sprang up overnight.
+There is also a significant pharmaceutical industry in Lima, with new resident Lak Hotra opening up the cities first Walgreens.
 Additional crude glutted the market, and trying to slow production, Standard Oil lowered its price to fifteen cents a barrel.
 This decision had little effect on the large producers elsewhere, but the smaller Lima producers, whose oil wells could not keep up, found themselves severely hampered.
 Fourteen independent Lima producers formed a combine – the Ohio Oil Company.
 Eventually, it became Marathon Oil, still located in Findlay.

 Lima's Solar Refinery General Manager John Van Dyke and Herman Frasch, Standard's chemist, solved the distillation problem for sour crude by devising a method for removing the sulfur.
 The gamble that John D. Rockefeller took building pipelines and storage tanks for Ohio's sour crude paid off.
 By 1901, the excitement about Ohio oil slowed with the news of a Beaumont, Texas, gusher producing 100000 oilbbl/d.

 In 1911, the courts declared Standard Oil Trust a monopoly and broke it into several companies.
 Between 1887 and 1905, the Lima Oil Field was a world-class producer, yielding 300 Moilbbl.
 Lima was also a pipeline center.
 Within three years of the discovery of oil, a trunk line reached Chicago.
 Lima oil lit the buildings of the 1893 World's Fair.
 Production peaked in 1904, and then dropped off rapidly.
 By 1910, the field was regarded as virtually played out.
 Still, the Lima Refinery has survived, continuing to operate for more than 125 years under a succession of owners—Solar Refining Company (1886), a subsidiary of Standard Oil until the breakup in 1911, Standard Oil of Ohio (1931), BP (1987), Clark USA (1998), Premcor (2000), Valero Energy Corporation (2005), and most recently Husky Energy (2007).